-- a) Have been reviewed by us in line with the legislation of the Capital Markets Board; - b) Based on the information available to us as a result of our duty and responsibility at the Company, financial statements, and annual report do not contain any incorrect disclosure on material issues or any insufficiencies that may be misleading as of the date the disclosure is made; - c) Based on the information available to us as a result of our duty and responsibility at the Company, the financial statements prepared in accordance with the applicable financial reporting standards, reflect fairly the truth about the Company's assets, liabilities, financial standing, and profit/loss for the relevant period together with those within the scope of consolidation, and the activity report, again together with those within the scope of consolidation, reflect fairly the development of the business, performance and the financial situation and the important risks and uncertainties faced by the Company,

-And we hereby declare our responsibility for this statement.
+- a) Have been reviewed by us; - b) Based on the information available to us as a result of our duty at the Company, do not contain any incorrect disclosure on material issues or any insufficiencies that may be misleading as of the date the disclosure is made; - c) Based on the information available to us as a result of our duty at the Company, the financial statements prepared in accordance with the applicable financial reporting standards and based on the principle of consolidation, reflect fairly on the Company's assets, liabilities, financial standing and profit/loss for the relevant period, and the activity report, again based on the principle of consolidation, reflect fairly on the development of the business, performance and the important risks and uncertainties faced by the Company, and we hereby declare our responsibility for this statement.

+Respectfully yours,

-Respectfully yours, ŞOK Marketler Tic.
+Yours sincerely, Şok Marketler Tic.
 A.Ş.

-Ziya KAYACAN
+Ziya KAYACAN CFO

-CFO